trafficinc/CodeIgniter-Authit/README.md

 CodeIgniter Authit
 ==================

-A lightweight and flexible CodeIgniter authentication library.
+A lightweight and flexible CodeIgniter 3 authentication library.
 It comes packaged with an example `Auth` class and related views so that you can get your CI project up and running in minutes.
-For password resets you can see the email preview functionality that allows you to tweak emails you send for each action by viewing it on ...auth/sentemails.
-See config/authit to turn on for development, off for production.
+Test/View, sent emails with an email preview that allows you to view the last sent email by going to ...auth/sentemails.
+See config/authit to turn on for development, off for production, and on each authentication action you want it on, already enabled on password reset functionality by default.

 Requirements
 ------------